 At first sweep, the Gallery of Lost Art seems to fit quite neatly into the non-linear, animated exhibition typology described in the environmental scan of this dissertation.
 The website incorporates visual and auditory cues to invite interaction and engage the visitor.
 In 2013, Mundy and Burton described Lost Art as an "immersive" exhibition aiming to "capture the emotional and sensory impact of viewing art in a museum."
 In contrast to other online exhibitions and collection databases, Lost Art's team wanted to facilitate "an actual experience."
-450 They created this latter "experience" by employing a range of tools and methods.
+They created this latter "experience" by employing a range of tools and methods.

-Built in Adobe Systems' Flash, The Gallery of Lost Art website at http://galleryoflostart.com, was first published on the 2nd of July, 2012.451 Breslin described the online exhibition as a "browser-based site with a designated URL."
-452 In other words, it was not nested as a sub-page of the Tate's main site, but existed separate to the institution.
-As it was
+Built in Adobe Systems' Flash, The Gallery of Lost Art website at http://galleryoflostart.com, was first published on the 2nd of July, 2012.
+Breslin described the online exhibition as a "browser-based site with a designated URL."
+In other words, it was not nested as a sub-page of the Tate's main site, but existed separate to the institution.
+As it was hosted independently, the website demonstrated no particular allegiance to the Tate (after all, the site was a collaborative endeavor), and was afforded a degree of freedom that might not have been unavailable if it was embedded in the Tate website.
+However, the site had to compensate for its autonomy by providing clear indicators of its authoritativeness.
+Just as project credentials usually appear in the front matter of a physical book, the Lost Art team inserted the Tate, ISO,

-451 Mark Breslin shared an offline version of the exhibition with the researcher so that she could evaluate the exhibition, to the greatest degree possible, within the context in which it was initially produced and published.
+&lt;sup>451 Mark Breslin shared an offline version of the exhibition with the researcher so that she could evaluate the exhibition, to the greatest degree possible, within the context in which it was initially produced and published.
 The site is stored with Amazon Web Services, and Breslin shared the hyperlink to what he called a "sneaky offline/online version" of the website in an email with the researcher.

-452 Mark Breslin, co-founder of ISO, Email to the author, April 18, 2018.
+&lt;sup>452 Mark Breslin, co-founder of ISO, Email to the author, April 18, 2018.